traefik/traefik/docs/user-guide/docker-and-lets-encrypt.md

 - Enable the Docker configuration backend and listen for container events on the Docker unix socket we've mounted earlier.
 However, **new containers will not be exposed by Traefik by default, we'll get into this in a bit!**
 - Enable automatic request and configuration of SSL certificates using Let's Encrypt.
 These certificates will be stored in the `acme.json` file, which you can back-up yourself and store off-premises.

 Alright, let's boot the container.
-From the `/opt/traefik` directory, run `$ docker-compose up -d` which will create and start the Traefik container.
+From the `/opt/traefik` directory, run `docker-compose up -d` which will create and start the Traefik container.

 ## Exposing Web Services to the Outside World